LappalainenLab/edityper/README.md

 ### Summary Table

-The `.summary` table shows total reads, unique reads, discarded reads, SNP information, no editing, HDR, NHEJ, and mismatch percentages by base.
+The `.summary.txt` table shows total reads, unique reads, discarded reads, SNP information, no editing, HDR, NHEJ, and mismatch percentages by base.
 One table is generated for *all* FASTQ files.

 | Column | Meaning |
 | ------ | ------- |